 Seriously, some people put a bar across their upper back and immediately start to look like the brutally unathletic kid who always got picked last during the recess football draft during elementary school.
 No matter how much he liked football, it didn’t matter because his body was fighting him the entire way.

 Now, there are a lot of different reasons your squat pattern might be out of whack.
 It could be a mobility problem, a stability problem, or just a technical flaw.
 Regardless, you don’t just want to plow through things; you need to earn the right to squat under load.
 With that said, I want to use today’s article to discuss a five options for replacing squatting in your program without losing out on the ability to really crush your lower body.
-With The High Performance Handbook on sale for $50 off through tonight at midnight, it seemed like a good time to highlight how any effective strength and conditioning program is versatile enough to be modified for different goals and movement patterns.
+With The High Performance Handbook on sale, it seemed like a good time to highlight how any effective strength and conditioning program is versatile enough to be modified for different goals and movement patterns.

 Option 1: Simply elevate the heels.